mdbridge/click-by-voice/README.md

 ## News

+* 8/2020: New major version 0.21 released
+  * Same-origin iframes are now supported
 * 4/2019: New major version 0.20 released
   * no official changes, but new experimental config feature available
 * 4/2018: New major version 0.19 released.